MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/in-app-purchase-flow.md

 In-app purchases are upgrade options where users can upgrade from free to paid plans within your app.
 Microsoft Teams provides APIs to implement in-app purchases.
 The in-app purchase option is applicable only if the app is enabled with a transactable SaaS offer.

 Users can buy new paid subscriptions through in-app purchases.
 However, they can't purchase additional or different licenses with existing paid subscriptions.
-To change plans, users must first cancel their current subscription before acquiring a new plan through in-app purchases.
+To change plans, users must first cancel their current subscription before acquiring a new plan through in-app purchase.

 > [!NOTE]
 > In-app purchases are supported only in [personal app contexts](~/concepts/design/app-structure.md#personal-apps).